 What I am talking about are the large quantities of insoluble fiber contained in whole grains and legumes.
 And it’s called insoluble for a reason.
 We do not produce the necessary enzymes to digest it nor can colonic bacteria break it down even though it tries by fermenting and fermenting and fermenting it in the colon producing tons of gas as a byproduct.
 Anyone remember that campfire scene from Blazing Saddles?

 Fiber is the only substance you eat that expands 4 to 5 times its size when mixed with liquid.
 Pretty much the same thing that happens when you add milk to your whole-wheat cereal.
-When you eat a meal rich in insoluble fiber, it swells up in your stomach like a sponge when it mixes with gastric juice.
+When you eat a meal rich in insoluble fiber, it swells up in your stomach like a sponge when mixed with gastric juice.
 This is why fiber makes you feel so full.
 Because of this, many dietitians or weight-loss “experts” recommend it as a way to curb appetite.

-But this has some very real downside to it.
+But this has a very real downside to it.
 In your stomach, insoluble fiber forms large clumps taking your tummy longer to break it down before emptying.
 This swelling mass of food, along with whatever else you ate and drank with it, exerts upward pressure against your gastroesophageal sphincter leading to heartburn and acid reflux.
 Hence the picture of that poor man sitting behind his desk wondering why that “healthy” whole-wheat turkey sub is causing him so much grief.

 For more on the destructive effects of too much dietary fiber on your GI tract, I highly recommend the book Fiber Menace by Konstantin Monastyrsky that you can find here.
 His informative website can be accessed here.
-So for all you GERD sufferers out there, another thing you need to do is limit or eliminate fiber-rich foods like beans and whole grains, especially before bedtime.
+So for all you GERD sufferers out there, another thing you need to do is limit fiber-rich foods like beans and whole grains, especially before bedtime.

-Another huge, and I mean huge as in whale huge, dietary no-no is my favorite punching bag, gluten.
+Another huge, and I mean huge as in whale huge, dietary no-no is my favorite punching bag, gluten grains.
 It is of course an integral part of many of the aforementioned “healthy” fiber-rich whole grains not to mention the entire standard American or SAD diet.
 Gluten is a protein contained in wheat, barley, rye and sometimes oats if these oats are cross-contaminated in harvest or processing.
 The name gluten is derived from the Latin word for glue so make of that what you will.

 Gluten has two substances that exert negative effects on stomach function.